 Ultimately, I made the decision to leave the classroom and work full-time creating content and material for teachers around the world.
 I took a leap of faith, and it worked out.
 I love what I do.
 I enjoy creating captivating resources that meet the needs of all levels of learners.
 I strive to create materials that can be differentiated, modified, or scaffolded for a diverse group of students.

 In 2019, my first book was published.
 Titled Home of the Brave: 15 American Immigrants Who Shaped US History, the book features 15 different biographies and corresponding activities for upper elementary and middle school readers.
+My second book, World History for Kids: 500 Facts, was published in 2021.
+Starting in 4000 BCE and finishing in the modern day, this book makes learning history as engaging as possible by breaking it down into fun facts kids will love.

 If you’re reading this, chances are good that you are a teacher.
 My goal is to serve you and your students to the best of my ability.
 I have first-hand knowledge of how important it is to deliver meaningful lessons in a short period of time.
 Every second counts.
 I get it, and I have your back.